PerNilsson360/jstr/README.md

 representation of 1 + 1 which is 2 is returned as a result.

 These functions also works for node sets.
 In XPath a node is defined as a node in a XML DOM tree.
-In this implementaion we can think of a node as a JSON object or primitive value.
+In this implementation we can think of a node as a JSON object or primitive value.

 ## Node sets